Discover who you are by letting go of what you’re not.

 In my early 20s, I dated someone who was objectively rich.
 I worked and hung out with another rich friend who lived in luxury apartments.
 I felt like the least I could do was wear fancy clothes every day, maybe trying to fit in more.
 I even wore heels regularly.

 Though I still wear pretty and sometimes fancy clothes, my motivation feels different.
 I’ve grown very comfortable with repeating outfits.
-Accepting that my clothes would never make anyone like me more –and if they did, those were probably the wrong people– felt like a step towards self-acceptance.
+Accepting that my clothes would never make anyone like me more –and if they did, those were probably the wrong people– felt like a notable step towards self-acceptance.

 You can’t control how anyone feels about you, and efforting to do so drains you.